wonjune23/CycleGAN/README.md

 You can see the example training processes here: https://app.wandb.ai/wonjune/cycleGAN?workspace=user-wonjune

 ### Possible Error
-- If you have ROS installed in your system and it causes error importing cv2, you need to add these lines before importing cv2 in DataLoader.py.
+- If you have ROS-kinetic installed in your system and it causes error importing cv2, you need to add these lines before importing cv2 in DataLoader.py.

       import sys